 “Cato…the man who opposed Caesar.”

 “The man who opposed Caesar?
-What the hell?
-I am Caesar!”
+What the fuck are you talking about?
+I’m Caesar!”

 The attorney general’s shoulders curled and slumped and his eyes dropped in the realization that he had likely just ended his career and would probably now be audited by the IRS… if the IRS survived the nuclear holocaust.